jota-ele-ene/just-me/README.md

 # Just me!

 A minimal and fancy theme for [Hugo](http://gohugo.io/) to create Personal Pages with no blog or extra content, just awesome rotating backgrounds and your social profiles to allow people contact you.
+A demo site is deployed here: https://jota-ele-ene.github.io/just-me-starter.

 ![Just me! screenshot](/images/screenshot.png)